cockroachdb/docs/v22.2/security-reference/scram-authentication.md

 **Requirements for strict isolation**:

-- Handling plaintext credentials securely
+- Handle plaintext credentials securely
-- Configuring your cluster settings
+- Configure your cluster settings
-- Managing users with pre-hashed passwords
+- Manage users with pre-hashed passwords

-### Migrating from password to SCRAM
+### Migrate from password to SCRAM

 If a cluster had previously allowed plaintext password authentication (i.e., any cluster that began on a version prior to v22.1), you must carefully migrate to SCRAM-SHA-256 authentication in the following phases:

-1. Instead of creating and rotating user passwords by passing plaintext passwords into SQL statements, as described [previously](#enabling-scram-sha-256-authentication-for-new-users-roles), you must instead generate CockroachDB/PostgreSQL-formatted SCRAM-SHA-256 hashes and enter those directly into the client, as described in the [following section](#managing-users-with-pre-hashed-passwords).
+1. Instead of creating and rotating user passwords by passing plaintext passwords into SQL statements, as described [previously](#enable-scram-sha-256-authentication-for-new-users-roles), you must instead generate CockroachDB/PostgreSQL-formatted SCRAM-SHA-256 hashes and enter those directly into the client, as described in the [following section](#manage-users-with-pre-hashed-passwords).
-2. You must block clients from sending plaintext passwords to CockroachDB during authentication by [customizing your cluster's authentication configuration](#configuring-your-cluster-settings-for-strict-credential-isolation) so that only the `scram-sha-256` and `cert-scram-sha-256` methods, and neither `password` nor `cert-password`, are allowed.
+2. You must block clients from sending plaintext passwords to CockroachDB during authentication by [customizing your cluster's authentication configuration](#configure-your-cluster-settings-for-strict-credential-isolation) so that only the `scram-sha-256` and `cert-scram-sha-256` methods, and neither `password` nor `cert-password`, are allowed.
 3. After steps (1) and (2) are complete, you must update any previously created passwords with externally generated SCRAM-SHA-256 hashes, and continue to generate your own hashes for all user creation and password update operations.

 Note the importance of rotating passwords twice, both in steps (1) and again in (3), with different passwords.
 Step (1) ensures that clients at step (2) can continue to connect after non-SCRAM logins are blocked.
 However, between step (1) and step (2) it is still possible for CockroachDB to receive plaintext passwords from clients, and so the passwords used at step (1) are not fully protected yet.
 After step (2), CockroachDB will not learn plaintext passwords from clients any more; then after step 3 it will not know plaintext passwords at all.

-### Configuring your cluster settings for strict credential isolation
+### Configure your cluster settings for strict credential isolation

 To enable strict credential isolation from CockroachDB, additional cluster settings are required beyond simply enabling SCRAM authentication, as detailed in [Enabling SCRAM-SHA-256 authentication for new users/roles
-](#enabling-scram-sha-256-authentication-for-new-users-roles).
+](#enable-scram-sha-256-authentication-for-new-users-roles).

 Required cluster settings: